Pyramid Head

-Pyramid Head, also known as "Red Pyramid Thing" (レッドピラミッドシング, Reddo Piramiddo Shingu), "Red Triangle Head" (赤い三角頭, Akai Sankakutō) or "Triangle Head" (三角頭, Sankakutō), is a character from the Silent Hill series, a survival horror video game series created by Japanese company Konami.
+Pyramid Head, also known as "Red Pyramid Thing" (レッドピラミッドシング, Reddo Piramiddo Shingu), "Red Triangle Head" (赤い三角頭, Akai Sankakutō), or "Triangle Head" (三角頭, Sankakuatama), is a character from the Silent Hill series, a survival horror video game series created by Japanese company Konami.

 Introduced in the 2001 installment Silent Hill 2, he is a type of monster that serves as the secondary antagonist, stalking James Sunderland, the primary player character, who comes to the town of Silent Hill after receiving a letter from his deceased wife, Mary.
 The Silent Hill series, particularly the second installment, frequently utilizes psychology and symbolism; Pyramid Head represents James's wish to be punished for Mary's death.
 Masahiro Ito, the designer of Silent Hill 2s monsters, created the character because he wanted "a monster with a hidden face".
 Known for his large triangular helmet that conceals his head, Pyramid Head lacks a voice or a visible face, and his appearance stems from the town's past as a place of execution.

 He has since appeared in the 2006 film Silent Hill as "Red Pyramid", in the 2007 first-person shooter Silent Hill: The Arcade as a boss, and in the sixth installment of the series, Silent Hill: Homecoming, as the "Boogeyman".
-He has also made an appearance outside of the Silent Hill series as a playable character in the games New International Track & Field, Super Bomberman R, and Dead by Daylight.
+He has also made an appearance outside of the Silent Hill series as a playable character in the games New International Track & Field, Super Bomberman R, Power Pros, and Dead by Daylight.
 Positively received in Silent Hill 2 for his role as an element of James' psyche, he has been cited by reviewers as an iconic villain of the series and part of Silent Hill 2s appeal.